 After deploying the SNs in the area of interest in a sleep mode (could be deployed long time ago), the start-up phase begins.
 This phase is responsible to build up the WSN in the network layer.
-It starts by firstly BS send a wakeup signal to the network.
-Then the network will be formed into clusters each with assigned elected CH (initially same as in LEACH [9], and then afterwards remaining power source is the added factor).
-Subsequently, a tree is created from the BS as the root up to the leaves through only the CHs (this process will be described on the next paragraph).
-An example of this process can be seen in Fig. 8.
+It starts by initially forming the network into clusters each with assigned elected CH (initially same as in LEACH [9], and then afterwards remaining power source is the added factor).
+Then, a tree is created from the sink as the root up to the leaves through only the CHs (this process will be described on the next paragraph).
 Based on the tree construction, there will be parents and children for each CH except for the leaf CH where it will be parents only.
 For every turn of electing a CH of a cluster, the new CH will send a control message to its parent and child(s) (if exist) to update the changes of the tree members.
-After that, the total number of children of each CH will be specified starting from leaf CH to its parents CH up to the root (BS).
-Subsequently, we can benefit of the network high density deployment and the inexpensive cost of the SNs, by helping the CH to relay and process data of other children clusters toward the BS.
+After that, the total number of children of each CH will be specified starting from leaf CH to its parents CH up to the root (sink).
+Subsequently, we can benefit of the network high density deployment and the inexpensive cost of the SNs, by helping the CH to relay and process data of other children clusters toward the sink.
 This procedure is via SN of cluster to be as Co-operative cluster head (C-CH), and assigned by the CH according to the next rank on the CH election.
 This procedure is applied to CH with a total number of children exceeds n (from simulation, optimal n will be chosen).
 This will help the network to avoid power drain from the CH.
-Especially for the CH near to the BS (energy holes problem [19]).
-In addition, the procedure provides more paths to the BS which helps in solving the data converge-cast problem.
+Especially for the CH near to the sink (energy holes problem [19]).
+In addition, the procedure provides more paths to the sink which helps in solving the data converge-cast problem.
 Converge-cast is a communication pattern, where the data flow is from a set of nodes to one node (many-to-one).

 This point will make the procedure simple (not complicated), that the code is small which helps in saving memory space and needs less processing power.
-Finally, redundancy option for the CH is specified by the BS to be either fully-redundant, or semi-redundant, or no-redundant.
+Finally, redundancy option for the CH is specified by the sink to be either fully-redundant, or semi-redundant, or no-redundant.
 Fully-redundant is simply assigns a redundant CH node by means of the CH for each cluster.
-In semi-redundant, the CH near to the BS will assign a redundant node and the CH distant from the BS will not.
+In semi-redundant, the CH near to the sink will assign a redundant node and the CH distant from the sink will not.